Skip to main content

 Gambling Policy

-We do not tolerate trading practices that involve gambling behavior.
+We do not tolerate trading practices that reflect gambling behavior.
 This includes, but is not limited to:

-• Risking a significant portion of the account on very few trades
+• Risking a large portion of the account in a few trades.

-• Opening positions that use 50% or more of your margin
+• Opening positions that use 70 percent or more of the available margin per position.

-• Any strategy designed to “go big or go broke”
+• Any strategy designed to win it all or blow it.

-NeomAAA firmly believes that gambling-style trades do not reflect real trading skill, nor do they demonstrate the ability to manage risk or achieve consistent profitability.
-Any such activity will lead to the termination of your contract and the removal of your Qualified Trader Account.
+These actions will result in the application of our enforcement ladder, which includes trade removal, soft breach, or permanent account closure (hard breach), depending on the severity or repetition of the violation.
+NeomAAA considers that gambling-type operations do not reflect real skill, nor do they demonstrate the ability to manage risks or maintain consistent profitability.
+Any activity of this type will lead to the termination of the contract and the removal of the Qualified Trader Account.

 Third Party EAs